abbyyan3/NBZIMM-tutorial/index.md

 Maintainer: Nengjun Yi nyi@uab.edu

 <div class="toc" markdown="1">
-## The following links are some example codes used for manuscripts with BhGLM:
+## The following links are some example codes used for manuscripts with NBZIMMs:

 {% for lesson in site.pages %}
 {% if lesson.nav == true %}- [{{ lesson.title }}]({{ lesson.url | absolute_url }}){% endif %}